Familial adenomatous polyposis (FAP)

 Children and teenagers may be diagnosed with FAP because they've been having regular tests to check for it (if they have a parent with FAP).
 Tests to look inside the bowel are carried out every year.
 People who have FAP in the family are usually diagnosed by a colonoscopy (a test to look at the inside of the bowel).

-As well as testing for polyps, doctors look for other signs of FAP, like the changes it can cause to the back of the eye.
+As well as testing for polyps, doctors look for other signs of FAP, such as the changes it can cause to the back of the eye.

 A colonoscopy is usually done in the hospital outpatient department and takes about an hour.
 Your bowel has to be completely empty for the test, which means you'll have to follow a low-bulk diet for a few days before it.
 On the day before your test, you'll be asked to take a medicine (a laxative) to empty your bowel.
 You'll be given instructions about this by your hospital.

-Just before the test, you'll be given a drug to help you feel more relaxed (sedative).
+Just before the test, you'll be given a drug to help you feel more relaxed (a sedative).
 This may be given as an injection into a vein (intravenously).

 Once you're lying comfortably on your side, the doctor or nurse will gently pass a flexible tube (a colonoscope) into your back passage.
 A colonoscope is a long, thin, flexible tube that has a tiny light and a camera on the end of it.
 It can easily pass around curves, so most of the large bowel can be examined.
 During the test, photographs and samples of tissue (biopsies) can be taken.
 If there are hundreds of polyps lining the bowel, it's likely that you have FAP.

 Afterwards, you'll need somebody to take you home and stay with you for 24 hours until the effects of the sedative wear off.
 It's important not to drive during this time.